DataDog/documentation/content/en/getting_started/synthetics/private_location.md

 ---

 <div class="alert alert-warning">
-This feature is in private beta.
-Reach out to the <a href="https://docs.datadoghq.com/help/">Datadog support team</a> to request access.
+Reach out to the <a href="https://docs.datadoghq.com/help/">Datadog support team</a> to request access to this feature.
 </div>

 ## Overview